-According to traditional Chinese medicine philosophy summer is correlated with the element of Fire.
-Summer is also associated with the body organs of heart, small intestines, and the tongue.
+According to Traditional Chinese Medicine philosophy, summer is correlated with the element of Fire.
+Summer is also associated with the body organs of the heart, small intestines, and the tongue.
 Paying special attention to those organs during summer is particularly important.

 When there is an imbalance in the seasonal element (in the case of summer the element is Fire) it can cause problems with the related organs.